Phonostalgia presents...

 Johnny's in Town

-(words by Jack Yellen; music by George W. Meyer and Abe Olman)
+(w: Jack Yellen; m: George W. Meyer and Abe Olman)

 New York, NY: Wednesday, February 5, 1919